vincent-breysse/portfolio/README.md

 -------------------------------------------------------
 #### Oct 2018 – Feb 2020

-Tryl is my all-purpose library in which I do my best to produce high quality code.
+#### All-purpose library in which I do my best to produce high quality code.
-On my scale, this project is quite big.
+#### On my scale, this project is quite big.
 Here are some statistics about hand-written code:

 ![](https://github.com/vincent-breysse/tryl/blob/master/screen/0.png)
 ![](https://github.com/vincent-breysse/tryl/blob/master/screen/1.png)

-It is intentionally kept large in order to face real-world difficulties.
-This project was very good at teaching me that implementing some features in a fresh code base has nothing to do with working in an environment carrying a certain past.
+#### This project was very good at teaching me that implementing some features in a fresh code base has nothing to do with working in an environment carrying a certain past.

-The more the code base grows, the more the flaws in my code appear clearly.
-Trying to make my code passes the test of time was by biggest challenge here.

 #### More details : https://github.com/vincent-breysse/tryl